Freddie Mercury

 Freddie Mercury's parents in their youth

-From the first months of life, Farrokh charmed everyone with his smile.
+From his earliest months, Farrokh charmed everyone with his smile.
 When he was one year old, his parents photographed him and sent the picture to a local photography contest.
-The jury awarded the broadly smiling baby first place.
+The judges awarded first place to the broadly smiling baby.

 Farrokh Bulsara (Freddie Mercury) as a child